Koki Kuroiwa biography

-Koki has been actively playing the piano solo and chamber music and ensemble, and has appeared as a soloist with the Tokyo Philharmonic Orchestra, the Tokyo Symphony Orchestra, the New Japan Philharmonic, the Japan Philharmonic Symphony Orchestra, the Tokyo City Philharmonic Orchestra, the Geidai Philharmonia Orchestra, the Central Aichi Symphony Orchestra, the Royal Philharmonic Orchestra (GBR), and the Roma Tre Orchestra (ITA), and so on.
+Koki is active not only as a solo piano player, but also in a wide variety of chamber music with oboe, flute, violin, cello, saxophone and vocal music.
+Therefore, his piano performance has earned the highly trust of domestic and foreign performers.
+He has also played with the Tokyo Philharmonic Orchestra, the Tokyo Symphony Orchestra, the New Japan Philharmonic, the Japan Philharmonic Symphony Orchestra, the Tokyo City Philharmonic Orchestra, the Geidai Philharmonia Orchestra, the Central Aichi Symphony Orchestra, the Royal Philharmonic Orchestra (GBR), the Roma Tre Orchestra (ITA), and so on.

 So far Koki was given Aoyama Music Foundation scholarship student and Japan Federation of Musicians scholarship student and he was chosen as Rohm Music Foundation scholarship student in 2016, 2017.

 He has studied under Naomi Serizawa, Haruhi Hata, Akira Eguchi and Falvai Sándor until now.

 Following the debut CD "sailing day" released in 2017, the 2nd CD "Pictures at an Exhibition" released in 2019 were highly evaluated and chosen as the Special Edition of Record Arts, as follows “It sounds like pictures painted by colorful sounds like orchestra”. ”No one can play what he do”.